guidone/tirunner/README.md

 - **jake components**: List all available components
 - **jake list**: List all installed components
 - **jake install[component_name,version]**: Install a component, version paramenter could be omitted
+- **jake ls**: Show all installed components and dependencies
+- **jake symlink**: Create a symbloci link in the component folder (this is useful for debugging purpose without having to push the changes every time).
+Cast this command in the component folder, without any params.
+You'll need to cast this just once
+- **jake symlink[component_name]**: Create a symbolic link to the component folder (this is useful for debugging purpose without having to push the changes every time).
+Cast this command in the project directory
 - **jake uninstall[component_name]**: Uninistall component
 - **jake bump**: Update the /cfg/* files with the version number of tiapp.xml
+- **jake init**: Init the component manager

 ## Testing
 A basic test file looks like